FourcanAbdullah/3D_Reconstruction/README.md

 # How to Run on Ubuntu

 ## 1. Requirements
-- Ubuntu system with an NVIDIA GPU
+- Ubuntu system with an NVIDIA GPU and CUDA 12.9
 - Docker version **17.12.0 or later**
 - VS Code with the **Dev Containers** extension installed
 - User must be added to the `docker` group